-Extraluminal diverticula of the duodenum are common and are seen in about 25% of patients > 50 yr undergoing ERCP; they are periampullary in three quarters of these patients.
+Extraluminal diverticula of the duodenum are common and are seen in about 25% of patients > 50 years undergoing endoscopic retrograde cholangiopancreatography; they are periampullary in three quarters of these patients.
 A diverticulum that arises within 2- to 3-cm of the ampulla is called a juxtapapillary diverticulum.
 Patients are asymptomatic or complain of nonspecific abdominal symptoms.

 Complications of extraluminal diverticula include bleeding, diverticulitis, and perforation.
 Diarrhea and malabsorption due to bacterial overgrowth can occur if multiple diverticula are present.
 Duodenal obstruction is extremely rare.
 Juxtapapillary diverticula may cause complications such as cholangitis, recurrent pancreatitis, choledocholithiasis (even after cholecystectomy), and sphincter of Oddi dysfunction.